kategayaElia/Maliyo-Games-Unity-Developer-Assignment-Core-Task-Arkanoid-Brick-Breaker/README.md

-Here’s a concise documentation draft (about 1–2 pages when formatted into PDF) that covers all the required points for the project:
+Here’s a concise documentation draft that covers all the required points for the project:
 Which mini‑game did you choose and why?
 I chose Arkanoid Brick Breaker because it has simple mechanics yet addictive gameplay.
 Its core loop of bouncing a ball to break bricks is easy to understand but challenging to master, making it ideal for a prototype recreation.